Arielliv/wix_flutter_workshop/README.md

       : ItemsGrid(),
 ```

-Now we are geting error - it beacuse `ItemsGrid` widget is not exist, we need to create it
+Now we are geting error, it beacuse `ItemsGrid` widget is not exist, we need to create it

 <details>
     <summary>items_overview_screen.dart</summary>